CSpanias/cspanias.github.io/_posts/2024-01-10-HTB - Wifinetic.md

 ## Overview

+1. **General**

-[Wifinetic](https://app.hackthebox.com/machines/Wifinetic) is an easy difficulty Linux machine which presents an intriguing **network challenge, focusing on wireless security and network monitoring**.
-An exposed **FTP service has anonymous authentication enabled** which allows us to download available files.
+    > [Wifinetic](https://app.hackthebox.com/machines/Wifinetic) is an easy difficulty Linux machine which presents an intriguing **network challenge, focusing on wireless security and network monitoring**.

+2. **Initial foothold**

+    > An exposed **FTP service has anonymous authentication enabled** which allows us to download available files.
 One of the file being an OpenWRT backup which contains Wireless Network configuration that discloses an Access Point password. **The contents of passwd files further disclose usernames on the server**.
 With this information, a **password reuse attack** can be carried out on the SSH service, allowing us to gain a foothold as the `netadmin` user.

+3. **Privilege escalation**

-Using standard tools and with the provided wireless interface in monitoring mode, we can **brute force the WPS PIN** for the Access Point to obtain the pre-shared key (PSK).
+    > Using standard tools and with the provided wireless interface in monitoring mode, we can **brute force the WPS PIN** for the Access Point to obtain the pre-shared key (PSK).
 The pass phrase can be reused on SSH service to obtain `root` access on the server.

 ## Information gathering